vEnhance/1802/src/gcd.typ

 If there is neither spreading nor converging, the divergence is zero.

 #digression(title: [Digression on divergence of curl])[
-  I told you any two red arrows give you zero in the poster @fig-int-chart-stokes.
+  I told you any two red arrows give you zero in the poster @poster-stokes.
   So there is technically a theorem that says the divergence of a curl is 0: that is,
   $ op("div")(op("curl")(bf(F))) = nabla dot (nabla times bf(F)) = 0 $
   assuming $bf(F)$ has continuous second partial derivatives.